 - personalized for each district for their instructional framework, resources, and documents;

-- voluntary for all districts, who can use as many or as few of eVAL’s features as they’d like (or none at all); and
+- available and voluntary for all Washington K-12 public school districts, who can use as many or as few of eVAL’s features as they’d like (or none at all); and

 - extremely secure with limited access physically and virtually to its servers.

-We’re very excited about eVAL and the role it will play supporting districts in the new evaluation system.
+We’re very excited about eVAL and the role it plays in the new evaluation system.
 The system is hosted in a state of the art network operations center, located in a former nuclear power facility.
 The site is physically secured, monitored 24 hours a day, and backed up continuously.

-OSPI, the WEA, and ESD 113 continue to fund development of eVAL.
-Among the many improvements planned throughout the year, you can expect to see expanded support for instructional frameworks, increased partnerships for evidence gathering, and increased usability on mobile devices.
+OSPI, the WEA, and ESD 113 continue to support development of eVAL.
+Among the many improvements planned, you can expect to see increased partnerships for evidence gathering, and increased usability on mobile devices.